First time Mom regrets… but really, how could you expect anything different.

 I hesitate to give this advice.
 Apparently, there is something called “nipple confusion” where the baby gets a bottle and doesn't go back to the boob.

+Everyone swears by a magic bottle.
+There is no magic bottle… only a magic bottle for your baby.
 Bottle Box is a great way to try different brands before committing.

 PSA: Newborns do not need that much!